rfarina/solidity-bank-hack-reentrancy/README.md

 # Attributions

-Original idea from Mastering Ethereum, Andreas M. Antonopoulos
+Original idea from “Mastering Ethereum-Building Smart Contracts and DApps”, by Andreas M. Antonopoulos and Dr. Gavin Wood

 **_End of Document_**